ulfschneider/ulfschneider.github.io/README.md

 A short abstract for posts of layout type *post*.
 Will appear in the blog summary for those posts.

+**forward:** A forward URL

+To be used in posts of layout type *post*.
+Will produce an entry in the blog overview but forward not to the post but to the given forward address when clicking on the title.

 **autoplay:** true|false|empty

 To be used in posts of type *gallery*.
 Will display all images inside of the gallery as an auto playing slide animation.